faintastic/KeyAuth-Go-Example/README.md

 KeyAuth Go example SDK for https://keyauth.cc license key API auth.

+**If you would like to disable hash checks via the program, change the "HashCheck" variable to `False` in `KeyAuth/KeyAuth.go`

 ## **Bugs**

 If you are using our example with no significant changes, and you are having problems, please Report Bug here https://keyauth.cc/app/?page=forms